Preliminary Planning Commission Draft (2007)

 Part 2 - Building Communities

 Part 2 is the heart of the plan.
 This section includes background on population trends and land supply, policies for growth management, the land use element, public facilities and infrastructure, and traffic and pedestrian circulation.
-The section also includes reference to the housing element, and the optional elements of community design and economic development.
+The section also includes references to the housing element and the optional elements of community design and economic development.

 Chapter 4: Managing Growth